mansi-singh21/DSA-practice/README.md

 # DSA-practice
-Solutions of dsa ques that i practice
+Solutions of dsa ques that I solved in java while practising.